Self-improvement gets a bad name because of the smart salesmen who hijacked the term.

 Educating yourself about business, taking risks, and working on your business are real actions that move you closer to your goal.

-You don’t send a wish to the universe about learning Spanish, building a muscular body or building a business.
+You don’t send a wish to the universe about learning Spanish, building a muscular body, or building a business.
 You don’t meditate on it.
-You don’t pray for it.
 You don’t need to read the stars to guess whether you can do it or not.
 You buckle down and do the work.
 You don’t waste your time with bullshit.

 Self-Improvement Leads To Mastery